tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 ### Step 3: Docker compose

-Docker compose is a tool within the Docker ecosystem whose main functionality is to coordinate your containers and provide them with the services required to run smoothly.
+Docker compose is a tool within the Docker ecosystem whose main functionality is to coordinate your containers and provide them with the services required to run smoothly and in the intended manner.
 These services include actions such as communication between containers or starting up containers that require additional instructions to do so.
 Although this can sound a bit confusing if you are new to Docker (You can learn more about Docker compose [here](https://docs.docker.com/compose/)), the key takeaway is that it will assist and simplify the task of replicating your environment by providing some extra information to Docker about how to do so.
-Particularly, in this context, the Docker-compose file will be in charge of the following two "services":
+Particularly, in this context, the `docker-compose` file will be in charge of the following two "services":

 1. Connect your environment's container with the rest of your system to make it possible to move files from one to the other.
-2. Launch jupyter notebook.
+2. Launch Jupyter Notebook.

 {{% tip %}}

-Docker compose files must be YAML files, so make sure that your docker-compose file is denoted as such with the extension ".yml"
+Docker-compose files must be YAML files, so make sure that your docker-compose file is denoted as such with the extension `.yml`.

 {{% /tip %}}

-Now it is time to upload your Docker-compose in the same way you did it with your dockerfile, and then execute the following code in the directory where your docker-compose file is located:
+Upload your `docker-compose.yml` in the same way you did it with your `dockerfile`, navigate to the directory where it is located and and then execute the following:

 {{% codeblock %}}
 ```bash